 Remarkably, this powerful chemical, lye, has some pretty extreme uses, such as unclogging drains and dissolving animal remains.
 It even finds its place in some mortuaries for chemical cremations.

 When utilised on afro hair, lye relaxers infiltrate the outer protective cuticle and break bonds in the cortex layer of the hair shaft to loosen the natural curl pattern.
-This procedure leaves the hair fragile, prone to breakage and may even cause scalp burns and lasting damage.
+This procedure leaves the hair fragile and prone to breakage and may even cause scalp burns and lasting damage.
 Persistent and heavy use of lye-based hair straightening products or relaxers can heighten the risk of breast cancer, compared to more moderate usage.

 It’s worth mentioning that not all hair relaxers incorporate lye.
 Some rely on other chemicals, like calcium hydroxide and guanidine carbonate, to break the hair shaft’s chemical bonds efficiently.
 However, these relaxers can also damage the hair and scalp if not used properly.